Magnetization induced skyrmion dynamics of a spin-orbit-coupled spinor condensate under sinusoidally varying magnetic field: Model

-In this letter, we investigate the interaction of a spin-orbit coupled spin-1 condensate confined in a Quasi-2D harmonic trap, with a sinusoidally varying magnetic field along the $x$-direction.
 We consider a Quasi-2D spin-orbit coupled $F=1$ spinor condensate of $N$ atoms with mass $M$ confined in an external axisymmetric potential $V(\mathbf{r})$ at zero temperature.
 In the mean-field theory, the effective Hamiltonian of the system is described by \cite{kawaguchi_spinor_2012},